PowerShell/PowerShell/.github/CONTRIBUTING.md

 Fix #42
 ```

 - Don't commit code that you didn't write.
-If you find code that you think is a good fit to add to PowerShell, file an issue and start a discussion before proceeding.
+If you find code that you think is a good fit to add to PowerShell, file an issue and start a discussion before proceeding
 - Create and/or update tests when making code changes
 - Run tests and ensure they are passing before pull request
 - All pull requests **must** pass CI systems before they can be approved
 - Avoid making a big pull requests.
-Instead, file an issue and start a discussion with the community before you invest a large amount of time.
+Instead, file an issue and start a discussion with the community before you invest a large amount of time
 - Blog and tweet about your contributions frequently!

 File Headers